pestrella/continuo/README.md

 ## Usage

-Generating numbers that a unique on one host:
+Generating numbers that are unique on one host:

 ```
 user> (gen-id)
 1724978258329521153
 ```

-If you want to generate numbers that are unique across a network, then you should provide an instance ID for each host.
+To generate numbers that are unique across a network, you should provide an instance ID for each host.

 ```
 user> (binding [*instance-id* 112]